Is a cigar tobacco

 - Foros en línea: Connecting with others going through similar journeys.

-Los puros pueden dañar tu sonrisa
+Los cigarros pueden dañar tu sonrisa

 Dental health risks associated with cigar smoking